Latest Engine Roster

 4965 Rood Ashton Hall

 4965 Rood Ashton Hall is the regular engine used on the popular Shakespeare Express summer steam train service running between Birmingham & Stratford-upon-Avon.
-Following its 10 year overhaul during 2009, we expect it to head most Shakespeare Express trains throughout 2010..
+We expect it to head most Shakespeare Express trains throughout season.

 This 4-6-0 Hall class engine was built for the Great Western Railway in 1929 at Swindon Works for mixed traffic duties.
 It was equally at home hauling freight and express passenger trains.
 It was purchased from Barry Scrapyard in 1971 for the Tyseley Collection specifically for use on the Birmingham to Stratford steam train service.
 It has been restored for main line use carrying authentic GWR 1926 fully lined livery, entering service in 1998.